xingyingone/minishell/README.md

-If you find some bugs in codes, please contact me via Email: whuxingying@163.com
+If you find some bugs in code, please contact me via Email: whuxingying@163.com